17 Turkish Traditions And Customs Travelers Still Experience In Turkey

 9. Adaklık Kurban (Devotional sacrifice)

-At the end of Kurban Bayram, it’s traditional practice to sacrifice an animal (usually a goat) and divide the meat between poor communities in the area.
+During Kurban Bayram, it is traditional to sacrifice an animal, most commonly a sheep, goat, or cow, and divide the meat between poor communities in the area.
 This is particularly common in rural and suburban areas and less visible in large cities, especially in tourist areas.

 However, it’s still an essential part of the culture.
 These sacrifices can also be used to mark other important events, such as moving house, getting a job, or celebrating a wedding.

 Once you know someone relatively well, i.e., you’ve met a few times, you’ll notice that they greet you with a kiss on each cheek.
-This is a traditional greeting; however, if you’re meeting for the first time or you’re not particularly familiar with one another, a handshake is the likely greeting.
+This is a traditional greeting; however, if you’re meeting for the first time or not particularly familiar with one another, a handshake is likely.

 You may see men greeting each other by gently touching the side of their heads together on both sides; this is a sign of respect.

-You will also see people greeting the elderly slightly differently.
-In this case, they will kiss the hand of the older person and then touch the back of their hand to their forehead.
+You will also see people greeting older people slightly differently.
+In this case, they will kiss the older person’s hand and then touch the back of their hand to their forehead.
 This is a sign of respect once more, as respecting older people is a very important part of Turkish culture.

 11. Being Offered Cologne Or Sweets By Turks